rjwats/esp8266-react/README.md

 Pull the project and open it in PlatformIO.
 PlatformIO should download the ESP8266 platform and the project library dependencies automatically.

-**NB: If building under Windows you need to delete .piolibdeps/Time/Time.h - due [filesystem case insensitivity](https://github.com/me-no-dev/ESPAsyncWebServer/issues/96)*
+> **WINDOWS USERS**: If building under Windows you need to delete .piolibdeps/Time/Time.h - due to a [filesystem case insensitivity issue](https://github.com/me-no-dev/ESPAsyncWebServer/issues/96)*

 Once the platform and libraries are downloaded the back end should be compiling.